HACManchester/membership-system/docs/project-health.md

 - `elixir.json` — two build systems ago; the live one is `webpack.mix.js`
 - `app/Exceptions/DatabaseException.php`, `DeviceException.php`, `UserImageFailedException.php` — never thrown

+Kept by decision:

+- `app/Events/PaymentCancelled.php` — dispatched in `PaymentRepository` with no listener, but **kept intentionally** (June 2026) as a typed event for the core payment flow, to be wired to listeners during the typed-events migration (see architecture.md).
+Having events for the main payment lifecycle is worth more than the cost of an unconsumed dispatch.

 Still open:

-- `app/Events/PaymentCancelled.php` — dispatched in `PaymentRepository` but no listener is registered, so it fires into the void alongside the working `payment.cancelled` string event.
-  Either dead, or a half-started seed of the planned typed-events migration (see architecture.md).
-  Pending a decision.
-- `PaymentController::store()` (`app/Http/Controllers/PaymentController.php:95`) is marked
+- `PaymentController::store()` (`app/Http/Controllers/PaymentController.php`) is marked
-  `@deprecated` but still routed (admin-only) and linked from the member admin action bar.
-  Confirm with the finance team whether manual payment entry is still used before removing.
+  `@deprecated`, but only its `door-key` and `storage-box` branches are dead — the `subscription` branch is **live**: the member admin page shows a "Record a £N Cash Subscription Payment" button for members whose `payment_method == 'cash'` (`member-admin-action-bar.blade.php`), which records a paid payment and extends membership a month.
+Removal depends on whether any cash-paying members remain — a finance-team question.
+If none, the whole method + form go; if some, keep the subscription branch and drop the two dead ones.

 ## Prioritised improvements